 S corporations are passthrough tax entities (as are most partnerships and LLCs).
 Pass-through taxation means that profits are subject to tax at only one level: on the owners' personal tax returns.
 The entity itself, the S corporation, after deducting its business expenses including salaries and benefits paid to employees (W-2), rent and royalties paid to shareholders or others, business meals, entertainment, and travel, depreciation of computers, office equipment, and furniture, supplies and office expenses, etc., passes through all of its net income to its shareholders as a profit (loss) distribution via Schedule K-1.
 That is, the S corp. itself is not taxed on its net profit at the federal, only the shareholders are.
-(In California, however, S corporations are subject to a state level 1.5% tax on net profits, subject to an $800 annual minimum.)
+(In California, however, S corporations are subject to a state level 1.5% tax on net profits, subject to an $800 annual minimum; with the $800 but not the 1.5% waived in the entity's first tax year.)
 If the S corporation generates a loss from its business operations during the year, as is common during the first year or two, then this loss passes through to the taxpayer(s) to offset any W-2 or other income the shareholder(s) may have, reducing overall state and federal income tax for that tax year.
 Losses may be limited in any given year, based on insufficient shareholder tax basis, and/or IRS at-risk and passive activity rules.

-Additionally, beginning in 2013, some taxpayers face an additional Obamacare Medicare surtax of 0.9% of Medicare wages or self-employment income exceeding $250,000 for married couples or $200,000 for singles.
+Additionally, beginning in 2013, some taxpayers face an additional Affordable Care Act ("ACA" or "Obamacare") Medicare surtax of 0.9% of Medicare wages or self-employment income exceeding $250,000 for married couples or $200,000 for singles.

 Any profits passed through to a shareholder instead of being paid out as wages to that same shareholder results in self-employment tax savings.
 The economic incentive therefore is to pay salaries to shareholders that are as low as possible; however, failure to pay sufficient compensation to shareholder-employees is a hot area for IRS audits of S corporations.
 There are no bright-lines rules as to what constitutes reasonable compensation of corporate officers, and although many rules of thumb exist, the amount paid should correlate to what the corporation would have to pay a non-shareholder employee for the same services and should ideally be determined in conjunction with the corporate accountant.
 During start-up phases were money is tight, or the corporation is not profitable, it may be possible to avoid payment of salaries to owners for a short period of time.